ashryaagr/Fairness.jl/docs/src/algorithms.md

 # Fairness Algorithms
-Fairness provides with various algorithms that can help in mitigating bias and improving fairness metrics.
+Fairness.jl provides with various algorithms that can help in mitigating bias and improving fairness metrics.

 ## Introduction
 These algorithms are wrappers.
 As demonstrated in last section, these wrappers can be used to compose a complex pipeline with more than 1 fairness algorithm.
 These wrappers can be used only with binary classifiers.

-These fairness algorithms have been divided into 3 categories based on the parts in the pipeline that the algorithm can control.
+The fairness algorithms have been divided into 3 categories based on the parts in the pipeline that the algorithm can control.
 These 3 categories are Preprocessing, Postprocessing and Inprocessing[WIP].

 ## Preprocessing Algorithms
 These are the algorithms that have control over the training data to be fed into machine learning model.